-P2P file sharing systems account for a high percentage of the traffic volume in the fixed Internet, having exceeded http (www) or email traffic [1] [2].
-The increasing availability of mobile data networks such as GPRS and UMTS in conjunction with attractive pricing schemes makes P2P file sharing an interesting application in the mobile context.
-But the operation of P2P systems in mobile environments encounters several problems, such as a relatively narrow and expensive air interface, highly varying online-states (presence) of the subscribers, a hierarchical network structure, and limited device capabilities.
+P2P file sharing systems account for a high percentage of the traffic volume in the fixed Internet, having exceeded http (WWW) or email traffic [1] [2].
+The increasing availability of mobile data networks such as GPRS and UMTS in conjunction with attractive pricing schemes makes P2P file sharing an interesting application also in the mobile context.
+But the operation of P2P systems in mobile environments encounters several problems, such as a relatively narrow and expensive air interface, highly varying online states (presence) of the subscribers, a hierarchical network structure (GPRS), and limited device capabilities.

 P2P is a distributed application architecture where equal entities, denoted as peers, voluntarily share resources, e.g. files or CPU cycles, via direct, end-to-end exchanges.
 In order to share resources, P2P applications need to support two fundamental coordination and control functions: Resource mediation mechanisms, i.e. functions to locate resources or entities, and resource control mechanisms, i.e. functions to permit, prioritize, and schedule the access to resources.
-Pure P2P architectures are implementing both mechanisms in a fully decentralized manner[3], while Hybrid P2P systems utilize central entities.
-An example for a Hybrid P2P system is the eDonkey system, where the index servers collect and distribute file location information about all peers.
+Pure P2P architectures are implementing both mechanisms in a fully decentralized manner [3], while Hybrid P2P systems utilize central entities that collect mediation data.
+An example for a Hybrid P2P system is the eDonkey filesharing at available s.